cyrilbois/developer-playbook/adr/2018-02-18 Select a application runtime for plattform.md

 * Chosen Alternative: AWS Lamda

-* _Currently Istio as well as EKS is still in beta and for private projects AWS Lambda is the more cost efficient version._
+* _Currently Istio as well as EKS is still in beta and for private projects AWS Lambda is the more cost efficient version.
+And for different workloads different solutions might be best e.g. _[_BinaryAlert_](https://github.com/airbnb/binaryalert)_ \(Serverless\) and both can be _[_integrated_](https://medium.com/@jeffzzq/how-to-integrate-an-aws-lambda-function-into-your-kubernetes-service-mesh-5d665f351675).

 * _I have to monitor Istio & AWS EKS closely and reevaluate in few month when the right point in time is to switch to Istio.
 When I can run us it on AZD account for cost reasons and critical feature are available.
 Until then I will use AWS Lambda with Connexion and keep the lockin to AWS at a minimum._